azinformatica/loki/docs/website/blog/2020-02-03-loki-version-update.md

 ### Loki has two branches: Stable and Master?

 Yes, in these two branches are the versions of Vuetify.
-The "stable" branch contains version 1.0.x of Loki, and there is version 1.5.x of Vuetify.
-The "master" branch, on the other hand, contains version 2.0.x of Loki, and there is version 2.2.x of Vuetify.
+The **"stable"** branch contains version 1.0.x of Loki, and there is version 1.5.x of Vuetify.
+The **"master"** branch, on the other hand, contains version 2.0.x of Loki, and there is version 2.2.x of Vuetify.

 Please be careful when requesting a pull request and changing branches!

 ### Care for loki release

-Any changes from 0.4.15, should be released exclusively in version 1.0.x and branch "stable".
+Any changes from 0.4.15, should be released exclusively in version 1.0.x and branch **"stable"**.

-Changes to the new version of Vuetify, is in the tag from 2.0.x and in the "master" branch.
+Changes to the new version of Vuetify, is in the tag from 2.0.x and in the **"master"** branch.

 When there is a pull request, already request the version change in package.json to the developer.

 It is no longer necessary to do a local Loki release, just create a new tag, which GitHub will automatically publish to NPM.
-The settings are in the root folder ".github / workflows".
+The settings are in the root folder **".github/workflows"**.

-There are still tests failing that have a skip test.
-We will correct all the tests, I promise;)
+There are still tests failing that have a skip test. *We will correct all the tests, I promise ;)*

 You can commit without unit testing, but as we have great developers in the community, we know it won't happen that often.
 (It will be?)